Essential Duties & Responsibilities:

-- Bachelor’s degree in Broadcast Journalism, or a related field, or an equivalent combination of education and work-related experience.
+- Technical degree in Digital Electronics, Broadcasting, or a related field, or an equivalent combination of education and work-related experience.

 - Fluency in English.

-- Minimum five years’ experience in sports reporting or anchoring.
-(More or less depending on market size.)
+- Minimum five years’ experience with digital electronics systems in a television broadcasting environment, with at least two year’s experience in a leadership role (More or less depending on market size).

 - Ability to identify the developmental needs of others and to coach, mentor or otherwise help others to improve their knowledge or skills.